- Undergraduate Programs

 Department of Physical Therapy & Our Programs

-The Doctor of Physical Therapy program at Clarkson University is a 101 credit, full-time, post baccalaureate curriculum that takes 2 and 2/3 years to complete.
+The Doctor of Physical Therapy program at Clarkson University is a 101 credit, full-time, post baccalaureate curriculum that runs fall, spring and summer semesters taking 2 and 2/3 years to complete.

-The Department of Physical Therapy has state-of-the-art technologies for clinical practice and research.
+The Department of Physical Therapy has state-of-the-art-technologies for clinical practice and research.
 Faculty in the department bring decades of clinical experience and scholarly vision to the classroom.
-Because classes are small and problem-based, you will work closely with faculty members, which promotes professional growth and success.
+Because classes are small, you will work closely with faculty members, which promotes professional growth and success.

-Our program uses a problem-based learning (PBL) curricular model, which uniquely prepares you to become a lifelong learner and expert clinician using an integrated case based approach to learning.
-You will participate in 4 full time clinical experiences in addition to hands on clinical experiences interwoven throughout the didactic portion of the curriculum.
+Our program uses an experiential learning model, which uniquely prepares you to become a lifelong learner and expert clinician using an integrated case based approach to learning.
+You will participate in 4 full time clinical experiences in addition to hands on integrated clinical experiences (ICE) which are interwoven throughout the didactic portion of the curriculum.

 The Department of Physical Therapy also partners with Clarkson's undergraduate bachelor's degree programs to offer a Pre-Physical Therapy Advising Track for undergraduate students interested in pursuing a Doctor of Physical Therapy after earning their bachelor's degree.
-The benefits of being enrolled in the Pre-Physical Therapy Advising Track include having a Physical Therapy program adviser; special courses that introduce Problem-Based Learning, an essential part of our DPT program; and the fact that at least 50% of the available seats in our DPT program are held for Clarkson Pre-Physical Therapy undergraduate students who successfully complete all of the requirements.
+The benefits of being enrolled in the Pre-Physical Therapy Advising Track include having a Physical Therapy program adviser; special courses that introduce important aspect of the physical therapy profession, and the fact that at least 50% of the available seats in our DPT program are held for Clarkson Pre-Physical Therapy undergraduate students who successfully complete all of the requirements.

 Admission, Applying and Prerequisites